risk-first/website/menagerie/Boundary-Risk.md

 ![Boundary Risk](images/generated/boundary-risk.png)

-In the previous few sections on [Dependency Risk]() we've touched on [Boundary Risk]() several times, but now it's time to tackle it head-on and discuss this important type of risk.
+In the previous few sections on [Dependency Risk]() we've touched on [Boundary Risk](Boundary-Risk) several times, but now it's time to tackle it head-on and discuss this important type of risk.

-In terms of the [Risk Landscape](), [Boundary Risk]() is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make.
+In terms of the [Risk Landscape](Risk-Landscape), [Boundary Risk](Boundary-Risk) is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make.
 This changes the nature of the [Risk Landscape](), and introduces a maze-like component to it.
 It also means that we have to make _decisions_ about which way to go, knowing that our future paths are constrained by the decisions we make.

 ![Dead-End Risk](images/generated/dead-end-risk.png)

-And, as we discussed earlier, there is always the chance we end up at a [Dead End](Complexity-Risk#dead-end-risk), and we've done work that we need to throw away.
+And, as we discussed in [Complexity Risk](Complexity-Risk), there is always the chance we end up at a [Dead End](Complexity-Risk#dead-end-risk), and we've done work that we need to throw away.
 In this case, we'll have to head back and make a different decision.

 ## Emergence

-[Boundary Risk]() is an emergent risk, which exists at the intersection of [Complexity Risk](Complexity-Risk), [Dependency Risk](Dependency-Risk) and [Communication Risk](Communication-Risk).
+[Boundary Risk](Boundary-Risk) is an emergent risk, which exists at the intersection of [Complexity Risk](Complexity-Risk), [Dependency Risk](Dependency-Risk) and [Communication Risk](Communication-Risk).
 Because of that, it's going to take a bit of time to pick it apart and understand it, so we're going to build up to this in stages.

 Let's start with an obvious example: Musical Instruments.
 Let's say you want to learn to play some music.
-There are a _multitude_ of options available to you, and you might choose an _uncommon_ instrument like a [Balalaika]() or tbd, or you might choose a _common_ one like a piano or guitar.
+There are a _multitude_ of options available to you, and you might choose an _uncommon_ instrument like a [Balalaika]() or a [Theremin](https://en.wikipedia.org/wiki/Theremin), or you might choose a _common_ one like a piano or guitar.
 In any case, once you start learning this instrument, you have picked up the three risks above:
- - [Dependency Risk]() You have a _physical_ [Dependency]() on it in order to play music, so get to the music shop and buy one.
+ - [Dependency Risk](Dependency-Risk) You have a _physical_ [Dependency]() on it in order to play music, so get to the music shop and buy one.
- - [Communication Risk}():  You have to _communicate_ with the instrument in order to get it to make the sounds you want.
-And you have [Learning Curve]() risk in order to be able to do that.
+ - [Communication Risk](Communication-Risk):  You have to _communicate_ with the instrument in order to get it to make the sounds you want.
+And you have [Learning Curve Risk](Communication-Risk#learning-curve-risk) in order to be able to do that.
- - [Complexity Risk](): As _a music playing system_, you now have an extra component (the instrument), with all the attendant complexity of looking after that instrument, tuning it, and so on.
+ - [Complexity Risk](Complexity-Risk): As _a music playing system_, you now have an extra component (the instrument), with all the attendant complexity of looking after that instrument, tuning it, and so on.

 Those risks are true for _any_ instrument you choose.
-However, if you choose the _uncommon_ instrument like the [Balalaika](), you have _worse_ [boundary risk](), because the _ecosystem_ for the balalaika is smaller.
+However, if you choose the _uncommon_ instrument like the [Balalaika](), you have _worse_ [Boundary Risk](Boundary-Risk), because the _ecosystem_ for the balalaika is smaller.
 It might be hard to find a tutor, or a band needing a balalaika.
 You're unlikely to find one in a friend's house (compared to the piano, say).

-Even choosing the Piano has [Boundary Risk]().
+Even choosing the Piano has [Boundary Risk](Boundary-Risk).
 By spending your time learning to play the piano, you're mitigating [Communication Risk]() issues, but _mostly_, your skills won't be transferrable to playing the guitar.
-Your decision to choose one instrument over another cements the [Boundary Risk]: you're following a path on the [Risk Landscape]() and changing to a different path is _expensive_.
+Your decision to choose one instrument over another cements the [Boundary Risk](Boundary-Risk): you're following a path on the [Risk Landscape](Risk-Landscape) and changing to a different path is _expensive_.

 Also, it stands to reason that making _any_ choice is better than making _no_ choice, because you can't try and learn _all_ the instruments.
 Doing that, you'd make no meaningful progress on any of them.